NHL Free Agency 2026 Tracker: Live Signings

 When does NHL Free Agency 2026 start?

 NHL Free Agency 2026 opens at 12:00 PM Eastern Time on Tuesday, July 1, 2026.
-The window technically remains open through the season, but the most concentrated activity occurs in the first 6 to 12 hours, when an estimated 60 to 80 percent of UFA contracts are typically agreed to in principle.
+The window technically remains open through the season, but the most concentrated activity occurs in the first 6 to 12 hours, when the biggest names and most of the league's total UFA spending are committed.

 What is the NHL salary cap for 2026-27?